Sud-Ouest, Vin de France

 Châteaux Montus et...

 Our vineyard is located in Gaillac in the middle of the Southwestern vineyard.
-We cultivate 15 hectares of vines: 8 of them are vinified on the property and the rest is sent to a cooperative cellar. our terroir is mainly composed of clay and limestone hillsides and a few plots of gravel.
-Our vineyard is classified as Premières Côtes de Gaillac.
-The encé....Lire plus Learn more
+We cultivate 15 hectares of vines there: 8 of them are vinified on the property and the rest are sent to a cooperative cellar...Lire plus Learn more

 Our vineyard is located in Gaillac in the middle of the Southwestern vineyard.
 We cultivate 15 hectares of vines: 8 of them are vinified on the property and the rest is sent to a cooperative cellar. our terroir is mainly composed of clay and limestone hillsides and a few plots of gravel.
 Our vineyard is classified as Premières Côtes de Gaillac.
 The vineyard is planted with a variety of grape varieties, apart from the classic ones such as Sauvignon, Muscadelle, Syrah, Merlot and Gamay, we cultivate the emblematic Gaillac grape varieties such as Mauzac and Len de l'el in white, Braucol and Duras in red, we attach great importance to the functioning and preservation of our soils and strive to reduce the use of copper by using nettle and horsetail-based preparations as well as essential oils.
 In winemaking we reduce the doses of sulphites.
 We currently produce two vintages without added sulphites and not detected in the analyses.